ga4gh/vrs/docs/source/specification/computed_identifiers/index.rst

 from binary data, and Base64 URL encoding, which encodes binary data using printable characters.

-To generate a VR Computed Indentifier, an implementation:
+To generate a VR Computed Identifier, an implementation:

 * MUST normalize the Allele, if the object is an Allele, as described in :ref:`normalization`
 * MUST serialize the object into a binary string as described in :ref:`serialization`